agroecometrics package

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

-• wind_speed – The average daily wind speed in meters per second
+• wind_speed – A numpy array of average daily wind speeds. (m/s)

 Returns:

-The Penman models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

-• p_min – The minimum daily atmospheric pressure in Pa
+• p_min – A numpy array of minimum daily atmospheric pressure.
+(Pa)

-• p_max – The maximum daily atmospheric pressure in Pa
+• p_max – A numpy array of maximum daily atmospheric pressure.
+(Pa)

-• wind_speed – The average daily wind speed in meters per second
+• wind_speed – A numpy array of average daily wind speeds. (m/s)

-• wind_height – Height of measurment for wind speed
+• wind_height – Height of for wind speed measurments. (m)

 Returns: